Chhotukumar29/Financial-Agentic-AI-PhiData/README.md

-# Finance Agentic AI System
+# Financial Agentic AI System

-This repository demonstrates a Finance Agentic AI system with specialized agents that autonomously gather information and perform tasks using various tools.
+This repository demonstrates a Financial Agentic AI system with specialized agents that autonomously gather information and perform tasks using various tools.
 It includes an agent for web search, a financial analysis agent, and a multi-agent system that combines both.

 ## Overview